paul123z/SRE-Terraform-EKS-AWS-Incident-Scenario/YOUTUBE_PRESENTATION_GUIDE.md

 # Generate access token
 ./scripts/get-dashboard-token.sh
 ```
+**Explain**: "The dashboard is already installed from Step 8, so this just provides access to it"
 **Show**: "Kubernetes Dashboard at http://localhost:8001/api/v1/namespaces/kubernetes-dashboard/services/https:kubernetes-dashboard:/proxy/"
 **Explain**: "Use the token from the script to log into the dashboard"